Daniel Sotomayor: Personal life

 With Mexican and Puerto Rican parents, Daniel grew up in Humboldt Park, Chicago.
 Though he faced a turbulent childhood, he was surrounded by creativity and art from an early age.
 Once he moved out, he studied acting at the Center Theatre and enrolled in the American Academy of Art College.
 He appeared in a handful of plays, including a rendition of "It's A Wonderful Town".
-After acting, he enrolled at Columbia College where he obtained a degree in graphic design which he used to start his career as an artist.
+After acting, he enrolled at Columbia College Chicago where he obtained a degree in graphic design which he used to start his career as an artist.
 However, in 1988, he was diagnosed with AIDS at 30 years old.
 Thus began his venture into politics and activism as he worked with various organizations, news outlets, and key political members to spread education/awareness about the AIDS epidemic.

 He was partnered to playwright Scott McPherson, who wrote the off-Broadway play “Marvin’s Room" which was later adapted into a feature film.

 Sotomayor was hospitalized in January 1992.
 After a long battle with AIDS complications, he died on February 5, 1992, at the Illinois Masonic Hospital.
-He was surrounded by friends and family; notably McPherson, the activist Michael Peterlis, and his caregiver/fellow activist Lori Cannon whom say he fought until his last breath.
+He was surrounded by friends and family; notably McPherson, the activist Michael Peterlis, and his caregiver/fellow activist Lori Cannon who say he fought until his last breath.
+Sotomayor was interred at Rosehill Cemetery following a mass of Christian burial; close friends held a private memorial a few weeks later in accordance with his wishes.